-The Counsel Lodge offers human services that are reflective of the “Circle of Well-being” that encompasses the health of the mind, body and spirit.
+The Behavioral Health Department at American Indian Health & Services provides services that are reflective of the “Circle of Well-being” that encompasses the health of the mind, body and spirit.

-We offer individual and group counseling.
-We provide referrals linking clients to appropriate programs and agencies for counseling and treatment.
+We offer individual and group counseling, and provide referrals linking clients to appropriate programs and agencies for counseling and treatment.

 Jonnie R. Williams, Psy.D.

-Dr. Jonnie Williams (Bitterwater Clan, Diné Nation) received her B.A. in English Literature from Cal Poly San Luis Obispo, California and earned her M.A. in Clinical Psychology and Psy.D.
-(Doctor of Clinical Psychology) from the Wright Institute in Berkeley, California.
-Dr. Williams completed her pre-doctoral APA-accredited clinical internship at Casa Pacifica, working with children, adolescents and families with extensive histories of trauma and severe mental illness.
-She has clinical training in a variety of settings: community mental health, integrated primary care, outpatient clinical services, substance abuse treatment, and residential treatment.
+Dr. Williams (Bitterwater Clan, Diné Nation) received her Psy.D. from the Wright Institute’s APA-accredited Doctor of Psychology in Clinical Psychology program (Berkeley, CA).
+She completed her pre-doctoral APA-accredited clinical internship at Casa Pacifica Centers for Children and Families (Camarillo, CA), where she counseled children, adolescents and families with extensive histories of trauma and severe mental illness.
+Her post-doc was completed at American Indian Health & Services.
+She has received clinical training in a variety of settings: community mental health, integrated primary care, outpatient clinical services, substance abuse treatment, and residential treatment.
 Additionally, Dr. Williams has extensive training in child and adolescent psychological assessment.

 Dr. Williams’ research interests include the impact of complex trauma within diverse American Indian communities.
 Her doctoral dissertation is a quantitative research study titled “Adverse Childhood Events and Adult Substance Abuse among Urban and Reservation American Indians.”